Skip to main content

 I spent my first two summers on Long Island watching brown patch eat circles through my lawn every July.
 I threw down granular DiseaseEx, crossed my fingers, and watched it happen again.
 The problem wasn't the product.
 It was the strategy.
 I was using one FRAC group, applying it reactively instead of preventively, and spraying with a hose-end sprayer that put down roughly the same amount of chemical as spitting into the wind.
 This guide is everything I wish someone had handed me before I wasted two seasons and a few hundred dollars learning the hard way.

-- Season cost for a 5,000 sq ft lawn: $50 to $60 per season for the budget 2-product rotation. $120 to $150 per season for the full 4-product program.
+• Season cost (5,000 sq ft): $50 to $60 for the homeowner 2-product core (propiconazole plus azoxystrobin), $120 to $160 for the full four-product program.

 This is not a disease identification guide.
 If you need help figuring out what's killing your grass, that's a different conversation.
 This guide assumes you want to prevent lawn disease from ever getting a foothold, and if it does show up, you want to know exactly what to spray, how much, and how often.
 Think of it as the fertilizer schedule equivalent for fungicide.
 A complete program with exact products, exact rates, and exact timing.